TheOdinProject/curriculum/ruby_on_rails/assets_and_navigation/turbo_drive.md

 Turbo Drive intercepts all Form Submissions by default and submits them to the server on your behalf.
 As we advance into the form lessons, you must remember that Turbo expects the server to return an HTTP status of HTTP 303 or, in other words, a redirect.

 Think of it like this, after you submit a form usually you want to do be directed somewhere afterwards.
 That could be back to the same page with a blank form ready for another submission, or it could be to view the resource you just created with the form, but you expect to be redirected away from the current page with the completed form on it.
-There are two exceptions to this expectation
+There are two exceptions to this expectation:

 1. When the server responds with a 4XX status code.
-This is common if you submit a form with the wrong information in it and the server will respond with a 422 Unprocessable Entity status
+This is common if you submit a form with the wrong information in it and the server will respond with a 422 Unprocessable Entity status.
 2. When the server responds with a 5XX status code of which the most common is 500 Internal Server Error.

 If the server responds with any other status, Turbo won't be able to handle it and it will appear as though nothing has happened as the page won't update.
 The one thing to keep in mind with this is the HTTP 200 status.
 This is returned when a request has succeeded so it might seem strange at first that Turbo can't handle this type of request.

 The reason is that if you've ever submitted a form and refreshed the page before the POST action completed you get a popup from your browser asking if you want to submit the form again.
 Your browser does this because when you refresh you've actually issued a new request and the server has responded with a 200 status because the request was ok and handled without an error or redirect.
 Browsers handle this case by offering to submit the form again as a post request for you.
-Because Turbo has intercepted the request you won't get that default browser behaviour and Turbo cannot replicate this and it has two options.
+Because Turbo has intercepted the request you won't get that default browser behaviour and Turbo cannot replicate this and it has two options:

 1. It can either stay on the current URL in your browser; or
 2. It could try and navigate to the action that the form submits to.